 Key Concepts

-Understand vaults, risk scores (0–10), Prime/Core/Edge tiers, and the three scoring vectors.
+Understand vaults, risk scores, Prime/Core/Edge tiers, and the four scoring vectors.

 Vaults

 A vault is an ERC-4626 tokenized yield position.
-Users deposit assets (e.g., USDC) and receive shares representing their proportional claim on the vault's holdings.
+Users deposit assets such as USDC and receive shares representing their proportional claim on the vault holdings.
 Vaults earn yield through lending, liquidity provision, staking, or more complex strategies.

-Philidor tracks 700+ vaults across 9 protocols and 6 chains.
+Philidor tracks 800+ vaults across 11 protocol modules and 10 chains.

 Risk Scores